-- There seems no limit on the circumstances where parties will seek to criticise decision makers, departmental staff or officers. - Preparing witnesses for 'scatter-gun' attacks on government employees or officers is prudent. - Focus on explaining the rationale for the decisions that were made and save the rebuttal for submissions.
+- There seems no limit on the circumstances where parties will seek to criticise decision makers, departmental staff or officers. - Preparing witnesses for 'scatter-gun' attacks on government employees or officers is prudent. - It is important for your witnesses to be forewarned so they can withstand that type of questioning